Explore These Abandoned Places in Knoxville Before They’re Demolished

 In 2019 only a dozen or so stores remained open with more than half of the mall being empty on a daily basis.
 The owners ultimately decided to close down the mall for good in 2019.
 Since it was abandoned, water damage has sprouted mold on parts of the mall covering entire walls and ceilings.
 If you do make your way inside, be sure to take a proper respirator mask.

 Below the 100 Block of Gay Street in downtown Knoxville lies the forgotten part of town that was left behind 100 years ago when city officials decided to raise the street level 1 story up.
-This was done to reduce traffic congestion that was so bad cars and trolleys were stuck there for hours at a time.
+This was done to reduce traffic congestion which was so bad cars and trolleys were stuck there for hours at a time.

 The original block of Gay Street was built over and businesses were relocated one story above.
 The old buildings which include offices, restaurants, and stores were left behind where they still lie today empty and forgotten.